Evgeni Malkin: Back-to-back Stanley Cup championships, continued success (2015–2024)

+Recent years (2024–present)

+The beginning of the 2024–25 season was filled with milestones for Malkin.
+On 10 October 2024, Malkin recorded his 800th career assist on a goal by Erik Karlsson in a 6–3 win over the Detroit Red Wings, becoming the 34th player in league history to reach the mark.
+Two days later, in a 4–2 loss to the Toronto Maple Leafs, Malkin recorded his 1,300th NHL point with an assist on a goal by Rickard Rakell, becoming the 37th player in league history to reach the mark.
+On 16 October, Malkin scored his 500th career goal in a 6–5 overtime win over the Buffalo Sabres, scoring the goal on Sabres' goaltender Ukko-Pekka Luukkonen to become the 48th player in league history to reach the mark and 24th player to do so with one franchise.
+He ended the season with 16 goals and 34 assists for 50 points in 68 games as the Penguins missed the playoffs once more.

 Playing style

-Malkin is primarily a centre with very good offensive abilities and decent defensive awareness.
+Malkin has been described as a centre with elite offensive abilities and above average defensive awareness.
 He has also been known on rare occasions to play on the wing, and on the point during the power play.
 He is a good skater with firm balance and above average top speed and agility at the NHL level.
 In his prime years, Malkin was a physical player who threw big hits and did not shy away from physical contact.
 He relies on his hockey IQ and athleticism most times to avoid checks by opponents.
 A very emotionally driven athlete, he has been known to let emotions affect his play both positively and negatively (in the form of taking "bad" penalties).
 He has an elite arsenal of shots (slap, wrist, backhand, and snap), and has remarkable stick-handling ability.
 An excellent passer who knows how to open up the game and create space, Malkin is capable of driving the length of the ice to score goals due to his speed, size, and excellent stick handling.